codepath/android_guides/Troubleshooting-Common-Issues.md

 ### Emulator is crashing unexpectedly and my mac has dual-monitors

-Check out [this post for quick fix](http://timvoet.com/2013/01/04/avd-emulator-crashes-on-mac/).In short, we have to edit a file specifying the X/Y coordinates for the virtual device to use to position itself on startup.
+Check out [this post for quick fix](http://timvoet.com/2013/01/04/avd-emulator-crashes-on-mac/).
+In short, we have to edit a file specifying the X/Y coordinates for the virtual device to use to position itself on startup.
 If these coordinates are outside the normal bounds of the primary monitor, then the emulator will crash.
  * Edit the file `~/.android/avd/.avd/emulator-user.ini`
  * Reset the value of both `window.x` and `window.y` to 0